sharmaineb/tdd-bdd-challenge/README.md

 ## TDD Practice

-1. Clone the [starter repo](https://github.com/make-school-labs/tdd-bdd-challenge) for this activity
+1. Clone this repo locally and `cd` into its directory
 2. `$ npm i` install starter code packages.
 3. `$ npm i mocha -g` Install mocha globally.
 4. Open the code in your preferred code editor.